MF-x/weather-Alfred/README.md

 # weather-Alfred
 Weather Inquiry by Alfred

-If you want to use this project，you should do somethings.
+If you want to use this project，you should do something.

 First, download this porojct and double click the downloaded "weather.alfredworkflow" file to install.